 Receive two free yard trees per household from many available species.
 Trees must be planted in yards.
 Registration is required and opens annually in September for fall pick-up at locations around Portland.

 Free Street Trees

 Neighborhoods in highest need of tree canopy are selected for free street planting each year.
 Planting and three years of establishment care are included.
-There is no sign up for this program - city staff reach out directly to eligible property owners.
-Check the website to see which neighborhoods are currently selected for planting.
+There is no sign-up for this program.
+City staff reach out directly to eligible property owners.
+Check out Priority Planting to see which neighborhoods are currently selected for planting.

 Free Trees for Multifamily, Commercial, and Industrial Properties